Pain Tracker App Privacy Policy v.1.4

 Under the EU General Data Protection Regulation (GDPR), we must have a valid legal basis to process your personal data.
 We rely on the following legal grounds:

-- Performance of a Contract: When you sign up and use MigraineBot, you are effectively entering into a service agreement (even if the service is free).
+- Performance of a Contract (Article 6(1)(b) GDPR): When you sign up and use Pain Tracker App, you are effectively entering into a service agreement (even if the service is free).
 Most of our data processing is to fulfill our obligations to you under that agreement – for example, processing your diary inputs and account data is necessary for providing the service you requested.
 Without this data, we cannot deliver the core functionality (tracking your migraines and generating reports).

-- User Consent (for Sensitive Data): Because some information you enter may relate to your health (which is a special category of personal data under GDPR), we rely on your explicit consent to process that data.
-By using MigraineBot and inputting your migraine-related information, you consent to our handling of this health-related data solely for the purposes of providing the diary and reports to you.
-You have the right to withdraw your consent at any time (see “Your Rights” below), but note that if you do so, we may not be able to continue providing the Service since it relies on processing the diary entries you provide.
+- User Consent (Article 6(1)(a) and, where applicable, Article 9(2)(a) GDPR): Because some information you enter may relate to your health (which is a special category of personal data under GDPR), we rely on your explicit consent to process that data.
+By using Pain Tracker App and inputting your migraine-related information, you consent to our handling of this health-related data solely for the purposes of providing the diary and reports to you.
+You have the right to withdraw your consent at any time (see "Your Rights" below), but note that if you do so, we may not be able to continue providing the Service since it relies on processing the diary entries you provide.

-- Legitimate Interests: In certain cases, we process some personal data to pursue our legitimate interests, for example: maintaining the security of our platform, preventing fraud/abuse, and improving the usability of the Service.
+- Legitimate Interests (Article 6(1)(f) GDPR): In certain cases, we process some personal data to pursue our legitimate interests, for example: maintaining the security of our platform, preventing fraud/abuse, and improving the usability and reliability of the Service.
 When we rely on legitimate interests, we ensure that our interests are not overridden by your data-protection rights.
-For instance, using Cloudflare to protect our service against attacks is in our legitimate interest (keeping the service available and secure) and does not unduly infringe on users’ privacy, since such processing is limited and for security purposes only.
+For instance, using Cloudflare to protect our service against attacks is in our legitimate interest (keeping the service available and secure) and does not unduly infringe on users' privacy, since such processing is limited and for security purposes only.

-- Legal Obligation: If we ever have to process or disclose data to comply with a legal obligation (such as tax law record-keeping or responding to government requests), that would be under the legal obligation basis.
-We will inform you where required if such a situation occurs.
+- Legal Obligation (Article 6(1)(c) GDPR): If we are required to process or disclose data to comply with a legal obligation (such as tax law record-keeping or responding to government requests), we do so under this basis.
+We will inform you where required by law if such a situation occurs.

 Data Sharing and Third-Party Processors

-MigraineBot is a private service, and we treat your data with care.
+Pain Tracker App is a private service, and we treat your data with care.
 We do not share your personal data with third-party companies for their own uses.
-However, we do use a few trusted service providers (processors) to help us run MigraineBot, and your data may be processed through or stored on their systems as follows:
+However, we do use a few trusted service providers (processors) to help us run Pain Tracker App, and your data may be processed through or stored on their systems as follows:

-- Hosting Provider (FastVPS): MigraineBot’s databases and servers are hosted on FastVPS data centers located in the European Union (currently in Germany and Finland).
-FastVPS acts as our infrastructure provider, which means that the data you enter into MigraineBot is stored on their servers.
+- Hosting Provider (FastVPS): Pain Tracker App's databases and servers are hosted on FastVPS infrastructure (FASTVPS Eesti OÜ).
+Infrastructure is based on Hetzner facilities in Germany (European Union).
+FastVPS acts as our infrastructure provider; the data you enter into Pain Tracker App is stored on their servers.
 We have ensured that FastVPS maintains appropriate security measures and complies with applicable data protection requirements.
 All data remains physically within the EU.

-- Cloudflare (DDoS Protection and DNS): We utilize Cloudflare’s services to protect MigraineBot from distributed denial-of-service attacks and to ensure reliable, fast delivery of our website content.
-This means that when you interact with MigraineBot (especially via the web interface), your requests pass through Cloudflare’s global content delivery network.
-What Cloudflare sees: Cloudflare will process certain technical data such as your IP address, device and browser information, and URLs requested, in order to filter malicious traffic and caching content.
+- Cloudflare (Cloudflare, Inc.): We utilize Cloudflare's services to protect Pain Tracker App from distributed denial-of-service attacks and to ensure reliable, fast delivery of our website content (including CDN and static content delivery).
+When you interact with Pain Tracker App via the web interface, your requests may pass through Cloudflare's network.
+What Cloudflare sees: Cloudflare will process certain technical data such as your IP address, device and browser information, and URLs requested, in order to filter malicious traffic and deliver content.
 Cloudflare operates as a Data Processor on our behalf for these purposes.
 We have a standard Data Processing Addendum (DPA) in place with Cloudflare to safeguard your data.
-Cloudflare is a U.S.-based company, but it is committed to GDPR compliance and provides appropriate safeguards (including Standard Contractual Clauses) for any data transfers outside the EU.
+Cloudflare, Inc. is a U.S.-based company, but it is committed to GDPR compliance and provides appropriate safeguards (including Standard Contractual Clauses) for any data transfers outside the EEA.
+Cloudflare Workers AI: When you use the free-form journal entry feature (sending a text message to the bot describing your headache), we use Cloudflare Workers AI to extract structured diary data (e.g. pain intensity, triggers, medications) from your message.
+Your message text is sent to Cloudflare Workers AI solely for this extraction; the extracted data is stored in our database.
+Cloudflare Workers AI processes data on Cloudflare's infrastructure and is covered by the same Cloudflare DPA and safeguards as above.

-- Telegram Platform: If you use the Telegram bot interface for MigraineBot, your interactions with the bot are transmitted via Telegram’s servers (which are operated by Telegram Messenger Inc.).
+- Telegram Platform (Telegram Messenger Inc.): If you use the Telegram bot or mini app for Pain Tracker App, your interactions are transmitted via Telegram's servers (operated by Telegram Messenger Inc.).
 Telegram will have access to the messages you send to the bot (as with any Telegram chat).
-However, Telegram generally only relays this content to our Service and stores messages per their own privacy policy.
+Telegram acts under its own terms and privacy policy as an independent data controller for data processed on their platform.
 Once received through Telegram, your diary data is stored in our database (hosted on FastVPS as above).
-We recommend you also review Telegram’s own privacy policy if you have concerns, as Telegram is an independent data controller for data processed on their platform.
+We recommend you review Telegram's privacy policy if you have concerns.

 Data Storage and Security